mean2-version1/blog-basic/README.md

 ```

 All the API modules must have a default export of type `express.Router`.
-They will be imported by `app.ts` and be added to the `express` app automatically.
+They will be imported by `app.js` and be added to the `express` app automatically.
 The root of the Routers correspond to the sub directories starting from `api/`, so the path of above API is `/api/demo/test`.

 The handler functions should also be exported for unit testing.